dynamicnet/screenshotr/README.md

-# screenshotr
+# Screenshot and PDF converter

-Dockerized node webservice that take screenshot of web page
+Dockerized node webservice that take screenshot of webpage or convert it to PDF

 ```
 # Launch Container